Our Mission Statement is:

 How to earn house points: guidelines and information

 Each House is in competition with each other to achieve the highest number of house points at the end of each term and most importantly by the end of the year when there will be prizes as well as a house trip.
-Previous House winners have visited Drayton Manor Park for the day as well as Rush Trampoline Park.
+Previous House winners have visited Drayton Manor Park for the day, Cadbury World as well as Rush Trampoline Park.

 Pupils can contribute to their house point totals in a number of ways both in and out of the classroom.
 All pupils are expected to participate in at least one of the many house events/activities.

 - House Activities - Curriculum areas provide house activities organised throughout the year for all Year Groups to enter.
 These activities are outlined on the school house board outside the pastoral offices and will be advertised with further details on how to get involved in the weekly newsletter.

 - Clubs - Pupils can also earn house points for their involvement with clubs inside or outside school.
 These can be achieved by pupils showing commitment through high attendance, outstanding effort and outstanding achievement.

 - Achievement - Pupils can also earn house points for varying achievements such as: Praise Collective Worship and Saints League, where students are nominated by staff for showing a positive attitude to school life and its community and by also earning through ClassCharts.

 - Extra-curricular Competitions – Pupils can also earn house points if they regularly enter competitions advertised in school for: representing their school, showing commitment and an active sense of involvement with extra-curricular opportunities.

 - Attendance – Students who achieve 100% attendance each half term or those showing significant improvement receive a house point, as well as being placed in a draw for a gift voucher at the end of the academic year.